 ZACH WAMP: We put a lot of confidence in him in this new approach.
 And I do think the American people are low on patience, but I think that the mission is very, very important.
 So this is a very tough time in the history of our country.
 And we got to find a way to ask the tough questions, get the correct answers, improve the way we're doing things there, but stay long enough to leave with our head up and not our head down.

 WELNA: Wamp says he plans to vote against the Iraq War spending bill tonight.
 Its call for beginning troop redeployments no later than October 1st, he says, is out of line.
 The House is expected to pass that measure and the Senate is to take it up tomorrow.
 The number two Democrat there, Dick Durbin, urged colleagues today to support the spending bill.

-Senator DICK BURBIN (Democrat, Illinois): This failed policy in Iraq may not change until this president has left the White House.
+DICK BURBIN: This failed policy in Iraq may not change until this president has left the White House.
 But that doesn't mean that congressional action and congressional debate are any less important.
 If President Bush is not listening, then we trust that the Iraqis will listen.
 They should know that this Congress will continue to work to make one thing very clear: American troops are coming home.